chrisgrieser/nvim-scissors/README.md

 dictionary keys.
 That means that the JSON file can have a different order of keys before and after updating it via `nvim-scissors`.

-Both, minification, and unstable key order are of course problem if you version-control your snippet collection.
-To solve this problem, `nvim-scissors` can optionally unminify and sort the JSON files after updating it via `yq` or `jq`.
+Both, minification and unstable key order, are of course problem if you version-control your snippet collection.
+To solve this problem, `nvim-scissors` can optionally unminify and sort the JSON files  via `yq` or `jq` after updating a snippet.
 (Both are also available via [mason.nvim](https://github.com/williamboman/mason.nvim).)

-It is recommended to run `yq`/`jq` once on all files in your snippet collection, since the first time you edit a file, you still get a large diff from the initial sorting.
-You can do so with `yq` with this command:
+It is recommended to run `yq`/`jq` once on all files in your snippet collection, since the first time you edit a file, you would still get a large diff from the initial sorting.
+You can do so with `yq` using this command:

 ```bash
 cd "/your/snippet/dir"
 fd ".*\.json" | xargs -I {} yq --inplace --output-format=json "sort_keys(..)" {}
 ```

-(How to do the same with `jq` is left as an exercise to the reader. 🙂)
+How to do the same with `jq` is left as an exercise to the reader.

 ## Credits
 <!-- vale Google.FirstPerson = NO -->